saramic/learning/RESUME.md

   - **community:** part of the Polish Scouting running camps for kids and a troop leader in Melbourne Metro area
-  - **electronics/radio:** interest in electronics and looking to getting a HAM amateur radio licence in 2024 - [https://saramic.github.io/ham-radio/](https://saramic.github.io/ham-radio/)
+  - **electronics/radio:** interest in electronics and looking to getting a HAM amateur radio licence in 2024 or 2025 - [https://saramic.github.io/ham-radio/](https://saramic.github.io/ham-radio/)